flaxmans/timema/README.txt

 		1.  $ cd MelanisticModel/Source/
 		[ note this assumes you are in the parent directory that contains the MelanisticModel directory ]
 		2. COMMAND LINE OPTIONS: to see a list of all available command line options for the program, at your command prompt, type:
-			$ ./nLocusSim_v102 -?
+			$ ./nLocusSim_v110 -?
 		3.  read the options, their usage, and the defaults.
 For example, to run the simulation with a population size of 10000, which is NOT the default, you would do:
-			$ ./nLocusSim_v102 -N 10000
+			$ ./nLocusSim_v110 -N 10000
 		4. Run the program once with defaults by typing:
-			$ ./nLocusSim_v102
+			$ ./nLocusSim_v110
 		5. With the defaults, it should take ~10 seconds to complete.
-		6. Your Source/ directory should now be populated with 10 new data files (.csv) as well as a .R file with useful parameter values and codes.
+		6. Your Source/ directory should now be populated with 10 new data files (.csv) as well as one .R file with useful parameter values and codes.

 IV.
 Data outputs from the program in regular mode.
 	A.  File types: